homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 He was always late in paying for his board and lodging because his mind was on something else.

-He went home at Christmas and for spring vacation, but forgot to take along certain gar- ments in need of a woman's tender care.
+He went home at Christmas and for spring vacation, but forgot to take along certain garments in need of a woman's tender care.

 June came at last and John miraculously managed to get away from Ann Arbor with the loss of one spring overcoat, four shirts, a pair of shoes, half a dozen ties and the mates dozen socks.
-He had packed in a hurry because he knew that a co-ed living next door would be over to bid leave way ahead of time.
-She was not the only leave way ahead of time good-by if he didn't co-ed who had tried to become friendly.
+He had packed in a hurry because he knew that a co-ed living next door would be over to bid good-by if he didn't leave way ahead of time.
+She was not the only co-ed who had tried to become friendly.
 In spite of the occasional eccentricity of his attire, the girls were strong for him.

 One day in July, John read in a Chicago paper that a famous American composer, whom we will call Deems Taylor, had sailed for Europe, where he intended to hide until he had written a libretto of his own.